-Figure 113.
+Figure 116.
 The scale dialog being used to scale an object

 11.9.
-Rotate and Copy Dialog
+Rotate Dialog

-The Rotate dialog can be used to rotate an object.
+The Rotate dialog can be used to rotate an object or to create rotated copies of an object.
 To rotate an object, perform the following:

 - 1. Right click the object(s) to rotate. - 2.
 From the right-click menu, select Rotate - 3.
-This will show the Rotate dialog as in Figure 114.
+This will show the Rotate dialog as in Figure 117.